chrlzs/D20Commander/README.md

 The program will prompt you to enter a dice notation (e.g., '2d6' or '1d20+5').
 It will then simulate the dice rolls and display the results.

-Type 'exit' to quit the program.
+Type 'exit', 'quit', or press Ctrl+C to quit the program.

 ## Installation